-With rising concerns over Internet privacy and security, it is smart to invest in a good VPN (see my guide for the Best VPNs of 2019).
-Be warned: you need to exercise caution when choosing your VPN provider.
-The VPN market is riddled with scams and fake VPNs.
+With rising concerns over Internet privacy and security, it is smart to invest in a good VPN (see my guide for the Best VPNs in 2023).

 How can you protect yourself from these VPN scams?

-In this article, we cover 10 VPN scams you should be aware to help you choose a VPN provider that guarantees Internet privacy and security.
+We’re going to cover 10 VPN scams you should be aware of to help you choose a VPN provider that guarantees Internet privacy and online security.
+These include:

 VPN Scam #1: The Promise of a “Free VPN”

-Free VPNs are pretty much the top scam to watch out for.
+Free VPNs are pretty much the most common scam to watch out for.
 Simply put, they are the direct antithesis of what a VPN is supposed to do.

 But this is exactly what free VPNs like Hotspot Shield VPN do – they log your Internet activity and sell it to 3rd parties for the purposes of building your advertising profile.